ngocpham1994x/iRecipe/i3_worksheet.md

 Challenges:

-Expresso test can be used with androidx library or android.support library.
+Espresso test can be used with androidx library or android.support library.

-android.support is depricating and Ngoc developed GUI using androidx library for RecyclerView and Card.
+android.support is deprecating and Ngoc developed GUI using androidx library for RecyclerView and Card.

 Using android.support on an androidx item is conflicting.